eamiddlebrook/OrthoPhyl/README.md

 ```
 dyld: Symbol not found: _libiconv_open
 ```
-This appeared to be a problem with wget, which was resolved by updating through conda.
+This appeared to be a problem with wget, which was resolved by updating through conda/mamba.

 <a name="FutureCapabilities"></a>
 ## Future Capabilities: